matjadach/to-do-app/README.md

 3. Task transfer from Trello to MongoDB

 To transfer tasks from Trello to MongoDB instance, run `python3 migrate.py` in the root folder of this repo.
 By default it will delete the tasks from Trello during the migration.
 If you wish to change this behaviour set 'delete_after_transfer' value in 'migrate.py' file to False.

+4. Confirm your app is and running.
+Check if all your tasks from Trello have been migrated.

+Go to "http://{Your web app name}.azurewebsites.net/"